preignition/ida-screen-documentation/user-profile/edit-profile.md

 # Edit my profile
-Move the slider to begin editing
+Move the slider to begin editing your profile